-This FIE uses technology to identify grain lots, define their quality and record cultivation history to improve business models of Nordic arable farmers.
+This Flagship Innovation Experiment uses technology to identify grain lots, define their quality and record cultivation history to improve business models of Nordic arable farmers.

-To align all stakeholders along the grain value chain and enhance the digitalisation, this FIE leverages the potential of Competence Centres (CCs) and Digital Innovation Hubs (DIHs) in the region to share best-practice examples, to connect farmers with national and international service providers and to attract potential investments.
+To align all stakeholders within the grain value chain and enhance the digitalisation, this FIE leverages the potential of Competence Centres (CCs) and Digital Innovation Hubs (DIHs) in the region to share best-practice examples, to connect farmers with national and international service providers and attract potential investments.

 The experiment involves 3 farms, 2 in Finland (Knehtilä and Similä) and 1 in Sweden (Hedåkers Säteri).
 One of the farms in Finland is an organic farm (Knehtilä Farm).

 The main and most important achievement was the creating of a federated software infrastructure by integrating IT systems from different vendors in a third-party service, which enabled simple and agile data connections between them.
 The integrated IT systems formed a chain of digital technologies that farmers needed in order to run the digital grain chain.
 The experiment provided the first insight into a world of federated software infrastructure which creates the foundation for further development in collaborative systems.
 An important achievement was to showcase how farms can take ownership of the value chain of their production by taking the precision/smart farming data from farm operations to secondary use.
 The farmers take selected grain lots to the electronic grain marketplace (Suomen Viljakauppa/Viljatori.fi) to seek the best price for their products.
 With the Value Grain Chain, the buyer can trace the production chain back to the field through the linked identity code systems.